PRS for Music: History

 The Performing Right Society was founded in 1914 by a group of music publishers, to protect the value of copyright and to help provide an income for composers, songwriters and music publishers.
 At the time, PRS collected fees for live performance from sheet music.
+This was done in major part following the death and financial struggle of British composer Samuel Coleridge-Taylor and the exploitation of his music; particularly his composition Song of Hiawatha, for which he was paid a flat fee of 15 guineas.

 PRS was distinct from both the activities of the Mechanical-Copyright Protection Society which was founded in 1910, and the Phonographic Performance Limited (PPL), founded in 1934 by Decca and EMI.

-The Mechanical-Copyright Protection Society began as Mecolico, the Mechanical Copyright Licenses Company, which was founded in 1910 in anticipation of the Copyright Act of 1911.
+The Mechanical-Copyright Protection Society began as Mecolico, the Mechanical Copyright Licenses Company, which was founded in 1910 in anticipation of the Copyright Act 1911.
 Mecolico licensed the mechanical rights within musical works and merged with the Copyright Protection Society in 1924.
 Phonographic Performance Limited (PPL) collected fees for playing gramophone recordings.

 Another agency, the British Copyright Protection Company or Britico was founded in 1932 by Alphonse Tournier, specialising on collecting royalties in the UK on French and German musical copyright, and becoming the British Copyright Protection Association in 1962.
 This company, Britico, started to share computer facilities with PRS in 1970.